Sekharpitchala/Text-summarization/README.md

 ├── requirements.txt       # All required Python libraries
 ├── README.md              # Project documentation (this file)
 └── .gitignore             # Git ignore rules

-## 🤝 Contributing
-We welcome contributions from the community!
-Please read the CONTRIBUTING.md file for guidelines on how to get started.

-## 📄 License
-This project is licensed under the CITD-MSME license.
-For more details, visit: https://citdindia.org/index.php

-## 👨‍💻 Author
-Pitchala Sekhar
-🔗 GitHub: Sekharpitchala
-📧 Email: sekharpitchala2003@gmail.com